zimolzak/active-learning/Readme.md

 A third approach is variance reduction, in which the next example is chosen so as to maximally reduce the prediction variance.
 For logistic regression, variance reduction constitutes a stepwise optimal approach to choosing the next example [Schein].

-We evaluated the efficacy of these (three?) active learning statistics for the purpose of lab adjudication as follows.
+We evaluated the efficacy of these three active learning methods for the purpose of lab adjudication as follows.
-Using the seven adjudicated datasets summarized in Table **tableDatasets**, we simulated the active learning process under Random Forests and each statistic. **FIXME is this true?
+Using the seven adjudicated datasets summarized in Table **tableCrossVal**, we simulated the active learning process under Random Forests and each statistic. **FIXME is this true?
 What AL stat does SVM use, etc.?**
 We plotted learning curves, showing, for each dataset, the 10-fold cross validation accuracy at each step in the active learning process, i.e., after each additional example was labelled (with its previously adjudicated ground truth label) in the simulation.

 Operationalizing as web application
 --------

-*Something about the initial text search replacing the SQL data pull person, either here or other section.*

-An interface was designed as a single-page web application, with a front-end written in JavaScript and a back-end written in Python + scikit-learn.
+An interface was designed as a single-page web application, with a front-end written in JavaScript and a back-end written in Python with the scikit-learn library [Pedregosa].
 The interface allows users to view both the original table of data elements and the feature matrix that the learning algorithm is based on.
 These tables can be looked at separately or viewed side-by-side.
 The tables can be sorted by any column, including, most importantly, the active learning statistic of interest.